hanzoai/ROCm/docs/index.rst

 .. note::

-   This release supports a limited number GPU models.
+   This release supports a limited number of GPU models.
 Hardware support will be expanded with future releases.

 What’s changing